TeaEngineering/aiokdb/README.md

 ```

 ## Tests

-The unit tests in `test/test_rpc.py` will use a real KDB binary to test against (over RPC) if you set `KDB_PYTEST_SERVICE` to a URL of the form `kdb://user:password@hostname:port`, otherwise that test is skipped and they are self contained.
+The library has extensive test coverage, however de-serialisation of certain (obscure) KObj may not be fully supported yet.
+PR's welcome.
+All tests are pure python except for those in `test/test_rpc.py`, which will use a real KDB server to test against if you set the `KDB_PYTEST_SERVICE` environment variable (to a URL of the form `kdb://user:password@hostname:port`), otherwise that test is skipped.

 * Formatting with `ruff check .`
 * Formatting with `ruff format .`